DelorianCS/search-script/README.md

 ### 🚀 Fast scanning using native Python `os.walk()`

 ## Installation
+1. Make sure you are on Linux

-1. Ensure Python 3.6+ is installed
+1. Confirm that Python 3 is installed
 2. Clone the repository:

 ```